NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/tutorial_text-generation.md

 The fastest model loader to use is currently [llama.cpp](https://github.com/dusty-nv/jetson-containers/blob/dev/packages/llm/llama_cpp) with 4-bit quantized GGML models.

 You can download a single model file for a particular quantization, like `*.a4_0.bin`.
-Input the file name and hit "Download"
+Input the file name and hit "Download" button.

 ![](./images/tgwui_model-download-animation.gif)